 The Chart title can be changed as per the user requirement for better understanding or the same as the name of the table for better understanding.
 That can be shown as below.

-The cursor should be placed in the “chart Title” area and user defined name can be written in place of Chart title.
+The cursor should be placed in the “chart Title” area and a user-defined name can be written in place of Chart title.

 #2 – Changing the Color of Legend